mvondracek/wifimitm/README.md

 which are described above, are linked from the `/usr/bin/` directory after the installation.
 The required tools are installed by their installation scripts to the `/opt/` directory.
 Installation of all the requirements can be started by `requirements_install.sh` script or `Makefile`.
-A usage of implemented `Makefile`, which can be used for convenient installation, is shown in table below.
+A usage of implemented `Makefile`, which can be used for a convenient installation, is shown in table below.

 |Command            |Description                                                     |